bradcrc/now-playing-card/README.md

 # now-playing-card

-**PLEASE NOTE:  HA 110 Breaks this card.
-It is currently only working with versions before .110 !!!**
+**PLEASE NOTE: The HASS 110 update to Picture Elements card breaks this and other custom cards.
+It is currently only working in picture elements versions prior to .110 !!!
+This card still works fine outside of picture elements as a standalone custom card.**

 Custom card for [Home Assistant](https://www.home-assistant.io/) to display a poster of the currently playing item in designated media_player.